Skip to main content

 };

 In this example, if intentId is share_chart, the call is to a hypothetical method named shareChart.
 However, if intentId is view_query, the call is to a hypothetical method named viewQueryInTable.
-This is how you can perform different actions with different intents.
+This strategy lets you perform different actions with different intents.

 Still have questions?